 - Make some family rules about using the computer or television, limit use before school and bedtime.

 - Allow enough time to travel to school, taking into account traffic and parking.

 - Regularly check the bus or train times, if your child travels to school by public transport, as these can change.
 Keep a spare copy of the timetable at home.

 - Allow your child enough time to eat breakfast.

 Making sure that your child is getting the best start to their day will help them settle into the school routine and encourage their learning.

-If you are having difficulties with getting your child to school or you would like some help or advice with strategies, please talk to the School Office or Mr Savage.
+If you are having difficulties with getting your child to school or you would like some help or advice with strategies, please talk to the School Office or Mrs Cooper.
 More information is also available in the school's Attendance Policy.